grosser/kennel/Readme.md

  - make a PR ... get reviewed ... merge
  - datadog is updated by CI

+### Deleting

+Remove the code that created the resource.
+The next update will delete it (see above for PR workflow).

 ### Adding a new dashboard
  - go to [datadog dashboard UI](https://app.datadoghq.com/dashboard/lists) and click on _New Dashboard_ to create a dashboard
  - see below